“When persistence turns to pestering, it’s time to know your rights.”

 - Frequent or Repeated Calls: The FDCPA prohibits excessive calls intended to annoy, abuse, or harass.
 Debt collectors cannot call you repeatedly within a short time frame or use automatic dialing to overwhelm you.

-- Calling at Inconvenient Hours: If a debt collector continuously calls you at work or inappropriate hours, except if you have agreed to, it is considered harassment.
+- Calling at Inconvenient Hours: If a debt collector continuously calls you at work or inappropriate hours, except if you have agreed to, it is considered debt collection harassment.

 - Threats of Violence or Harm: Any form of intimidation, including threats of violence, harm, or legal actions without basis, violates FDCPA regulations.
 Collectors cannot use fear tactics to pressure payment.